 Perfect Coals

-For tuna it is a relatively fatty fish.
-Not quite as fatty as salmon but still fatty enough to not require oil.
+Tuna is a relatively fatty fish.
+Not quite as fatty as salmon, but still fatty enough to not require oil.
 If you have a seasoned grill grate you will be fine without adding any extra oils to the tuna steaks.

 If you have just cleaned your grates – well you should be ashamed of yourself first and foremost.
-Second you will need to oil your grates or else the tuna and pretty much everything else will stick to your pretty grates.
+Second, you will need to oil your grates or else the tuna and pretty much everything else will stick to your pretty grates.
 Use a vegetable or peanut oil as they have a higher smoke point and won’t burn and smoke.
-Oil oil tastes great but can’t handle the heat of grilling and will give your food a unique flavor that is not a good unique flavor.
+Olive oil tastes great, but can’t handle the heat of grilling and will give your food a unique flavor that is not exactly a good unique flavor.

 Salt and Pepper is all you need.